 10 Safety tips to follow when using cleaning products

-Did you know certain cleaning products can kill or seriously harm you when mixed.
-A recent fatality in the USA at Buffalo Wilds Wings involving the death of a worker due to the misuse of a cleaning product https://www.cnn.com/2019/11/08/us/massachusetts-buffalo-wild-wings-worker-death-cleaning-agent-trnd/index.html is a tragic reminder that common janitorial products can be hazardous or lethal when mixed or used improperly.
+Did you know that mixing cleaning products can kill or seriously harm you?
+A recent fatality in the USA involving the use of cleaning agents at Buffalo Wilds Wings serves as a tragic reminder that common janitorial products can be hazardous or lethal when mixed or used improperly.

-Here are some best practices to keep safe while cleaning.
+Here are some best practices to keep in mind in order to stay safe while cleaning.

 All cleaning products require a label.
 Cleaning supplies are frequently poured into smaller, secondary containers for the job.
 You need to make sure they have a workplace label on that secondary container, so people know what the product is.
 Make sure this information is on the label: the name of the product, the hazards of the product, how to safely handle the product; and a reference to the SDS.
 An SDS should be available to the worker.
 If contact with the chemical occurs, you will want to quickly find the SDS to know what to do in an emergency.

-Make sure the area you are cleaning is well ventilated.
+Make sure the area you are cleaning is well-ventilated.
 Keep fresh air moving through a room while you are using cleaning products by opening doors and windows.
-Use the exhaust fan if one exists.
+Use an exhaust fan where possible.